jd-solanki/anu/CONTRIBUTING.md

 If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.

+## Writing code ⌨️

+### Required

+- Anu provides preset named "Theme Default" where all appearance related classes should be written.
+Idea is someone can create his own preset to totally customize the look & feel of Anu.
+- For structural & functional styles, you better write them in component itself.

+### Optional

+- For dummy text instead of Lorem ipsum, you can use [cupcakeipsum](http://www.cupcakeipsum.com/) which is pretty sweet 😋

 ## 😍 Pull request

 ### Discuss first